A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Where to Take Measurements from

+where $p$ denotes a robot path, $L$ is a scalar function to quantify path length, the inequality constraints $g_i$ ensure collision avoidance and/or limited sensing capability, and the equality constraints $h_j$ guarantee that the robot visits all the sampling locations of interest.

+The solution of this optimization naturally results in a minimum time tour or a minimum energy tour as the objective is a function of a path length.

-When sampling locations are represented as a set of points, \emph{traveling salesman problem} (TSP)~\citep{applegate2006traveling} can be employed to find a shortest path that visits every sampling location exactly once to be monitored.
-As TSP is NP-hard~\citep{applegate2006traveling}, there exist many approximate algorithms that one can find a reasonable solution although not optimal. \emph{TSP with neighborhoods}~\citep{dumitrescu2003approximation,tokekar2016sensor,faigl2017autonomous} allows each sampling location to have a certain area instead of a point, assuming that values nearby a sampling location are similar.
-Visiting any point in an area implies that the corresponding sampling location is monitored; this relaxes the requirement of visiting a sampling location precisely.
-TSP with neighborhoods finds approximate solutions for the case when areas can be either overlapped or non-overlapped. \emph{Generalized TSP}~\citep{noon1993efficient,yu2019algorithms} is another variant of TSP where the task is given by a set of clusters of sampling locations.
-One possibility of obtaining a cluster of sampling locations is to sample from continuous sampling locations.
-The goal is to find a minimum length path that visits exactly one sampling location from each cluster of sampling locations. \cite{faigl2019fast} recently propose heuristics for approximate solutions to the generalized TSP with neighborhoods where the objective is to visit multiple goals in 3D environments.
+When sampling locations are represented as a set of points, \emph{traveling salesman problem} (TSP)~\citep{applegate2006traveling} can be employed to find a shortest path that visits every sampling location exactly once for monitoring.
+As TSP is NP-hard~\citep{applegate2006traveling}, finding an optimal solution is challenging, but many approximate algorithms can find a reasonable solution. \emph{TSP with neighborhoods}~\citep{dumitrescu2003approximation,tokekar2016sensor,faigl2017autonomous} allows each sampling location to have a certain area instead of a point, assuming that values near a sampling location are similar.
+Visiting any point in an area implies that the corresponding sampling location is monitored; this implication relaxes the requirement of visiting a sampling location precisely.
+TSP with neighborhoods finds approximate solutions for the case when objective areas can be either overlapped or non-overlapped. \emph{Generalized TSP}~\citep{noon1993efficient,yu2019algorithms} is another variant of TSP where the task is given by clusters of sampling locations.
+One method of obtaining a cluster of sampling locations is to sample continuous locations.
+The goal is to find a minimum length path that visits exactly one sampling location from each cluster. \citet{faigl2019fast} recently propose heuristics for approximate solutions to the generalized TSP with neighborhoods where the objective is to visit multiple target locations in 3D environments.